 Explanation: exception ArithmeticException has already been caught is shown.
 Terminal

 Ordering of catch blocks is important The More specific/subclass (ArithmeticException) need to come earlier and more general/superclass (Exception) need to be written later.
-The program will execute correctly if the order of Arithmetic exception and general exception is interchanged.
+The program will execute correctly if the order of the Arithmetic exception and general exception is interchanged.

 5) What is the output of the following program?

 Explanation: The static initialization block is the only place where an instance of Echo is created.
 Then the Echo instance is created, Echos no-arg constructor calls its 1-arg constructor, which then calls Vibrates constructor (which then secretly calls Objects constructor).
 At that point, the various constructors execute, starting with Objects constructor and working back down to Echos no-arg constructor. see static keyword